-In this strand of my research I examine the interplay between business and human rights.
-I am interested in factors that influence state repression, and in particular, how FDI comes into play.
+I examine the interplay between globalisation, business, and human rights and labour standards, using panel data and network analysis.
+I am interested in factors that influence human rights protection in the developing world, and in particular, how multinational corporations and their foreign direct investment (FDI) come into play.